Cobykenobi/D-DUA/README.md

 Both the backend and frontend use **Jest**.
 Install dependencies in each directory with `npm install` (or run the helper script `./setup.sh`) before running the tests.
-The frontend tests rely on Node's experimental VM modules feature, so set `NODE_OPTIONS=--experimental-vm-modules` when invoking `npm test` there.
-Then execute:
+The frontend test script now sets the required Node option automatically using `cross-env`, so simply run:

 ```bash
 cd backend && npm test